zlgesundheit/openEHR_FLAT_Loader/README.md

         - On the Sheets "FLAT_Paths" and "CSV_Items" you find some additional information about both parts of the mapping
 ---
 ### 2. To build (and upload) Resources

+Set Config-Variables:

     - The config.ini-File allows you to select options
+        - `createehrs = 1` -> Tool will create EHRs in the repository
+            - This needs the names of the column(s) in the csv: `subjectidcolumn` and `subjectnamespacecolumn` or `ehrId`
+            - ehrIds for these entrys will be stored in column `ehrId` in the CSV
+        - `directupload = 1` -> Tool will upload the build resources for the corresponding `ehrId` in the csv

+Start the Tool:

+    - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
+        - Run Step 2 of the Tool by typing `2` and hit `Enter`

 4. Run the tool again and perform step 2:
 	- Step 2: Build Compositions based on the Mapping